EXPLAINER: How will Biden's COVID-19 test giveaway work?

 WHICH HOME TEST WILL I GET?

 It’s unclear.
-But Psaki noted that the U.S. Food and Drug Administration has approved several different brands of rapid home tests.
+But Psaki noted that the U.S. Food and Drug Administration has approved several different brands of rapid home tests that are currently on the market.

 WILL I BE LIMITED TO ONE TEST OR CAN I REQUEST MULTIPLE?